Committee Letter for Medical School: Do You Need One?

 But what if you don’t have a personal relationship with a pre-health or pre med advisor?
 Say you attend a large university and the pre-health counseling services are overwhelmed with candidates?
 You should still seek out a pre-health committee letter if at all possible, in part because some schools will ask why you’ve chosen not to include one—it’s a default assumption for many medical schools that you’ll have a letter in your file.

-How do I prepare someone to write me a pre-health committee letter?
+How do I prepare someone to write a pre-health committee letter for me?

 These materials help a committee-letter-writer who doesn’t know you personally to write a strong and clear story of who you are.
 Of course, that letter will only be as good as your autobiographical reflection!
 And since most letters are due between January and March, we recommend beginning your autobiographical reflection in the early fall.
 It can serve both as the basis for your committee letter and as the beginning of your medical school personal statement brainstorm.